jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (q) prescribing circumstances in which the purchase of an estate in land enables a withdrawal under clause 8 of the KiwiSaver scheme rules:
   (r) prescribing matters that may be regarded as matters from which significant financial difficulties have arisen for the purposes of clause 11 of the KiwiSaver scheme rules:
   (s) prescribing what must be treated as reasonable efforts for the purposes of section 204:
-  (t) exempting any person or class of persons or any transaction or class of transactions from compliance with any or all of the provisions of the Securities Act 1978 or the Securities Regulations 1983 in connection with any or all KiwiSaver schemes:
+  (t) exempting any person or class of persons or any transaction or class of transactions from compliance with any or all of the provisions of the Securities Act 1978 or any regulations made under that Act in connection with any or all KiwiSaver schemes:
   (u) varying any requirements of regulations made under the Securities Act 1978 in relation to investment statements of KiwiSaver schemes or providing for additional requirements to those contained in regulations made under the Securities Act 1978 in relation to investment statements of KiwiSaver schemes:
   (v) providing for any matters that are necessary for the administration of regulations made under paragraph (h) or (i) by the Department:
   (w) providing for any transitional or savings matters concerning the coming into force of this Act:
   (x) providing for any other matters contemplated by this Act, necessary for its administration, or necessary for giving it full effect.
+(2) A provision prescribed for the purposes of subsection (1)(bb) may, without limitation, do any of the following:
+  (a) specify the duties and powers of the trustee of the scheme:
+  (b) specify the duties of the manager of the scheme:
+  (c) provide for the trustee of the scheme to have the power, exercisable with the consent of the manager of the scheme (but without requiring the consent of members), to make amendments to the trust deed that do not adversely affect the interests of members.

 ### 229 Regulations relating to mortgage diversion facility
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Finance, make regulations providing for mortgage diversion facilities that allow contributions in respect of a person to be withdrawn from the person’s KiwiSaver scheme and complying superannuation funds to pay amounts secured by certain mortgages relating to that person.